 This study will help NASA quantify the impacts of microgravity on anthropometry to ensure optimal crew performance, fit, and comfort.
 Additional in-flight physical changes due to neutral body postures (NBP) and the effects of spaceflight on NBP during extended exposure to microgravity also need to be quantified.
 This study will use simplistic data collection techniques, digital still and video data, to perform photogrammetric analyses to determine the changes that occur to the body shape, size, and NBP while exposed to a microgravity environment.

 Anthropometric measurements will be collected from crew participants during one pre-flight data collection session, three to six in-flight data collection points (early, mid, and late mission at a minimum), and one post-flight data collection session.
 In-flight data collection will include photo and video-based measurements for body lengths and postures, as well as measurement of body segment circumferences using a tape measure.
-Ground-based data collection sessions will be performed in the US Lab mockup at JSC and will also include the collection of anthropometric measurements using an anthropometer, tape measure, and photographs.
+Body mass will also be measured using the HRF SLAMMD.
+Ground-based data collection sessions will be performed in the US Lab mockup and the Anthropometry and Biomechanics facility at JSC and will also include the collection of anthropometric measurements using an anthropometer, tape measure, photographs, and a 3D whole-body laser scanner, as well as a weight measurement.
 The video portion of the investigation will not be performed pre- and post-flight.

 Flight hardware requirements for this study require a kit to be flown with commercial off-the-shelf (COTS) hardware.
 The kit will include a tape measure, spherical body markers, adhesives for attachment of the body markers, head caps, spandex shorts and top, and blindfolds for NBP.